 The Organization is required to contribute 11% of the salaries of eligible employees to the Plan.
 Salaries include W-2 earnings (excluding overtime and bonuses), plus any contributions made pursuant to a salary reduction agreement, which is not included in the gross income of the employer under Section 457 of the Internal Revenue Code.
 Employees may not contribute to the Plan.
-The Organization recognized employer contributions of \$10,415 for 2022, \$10,291 for 2021, and \$9,871 for 2020 in connection with the Plan.
+The Organization recognized employer contributions of 10,728 for 2023, 10,415 for 2022, and \$10,291 for 2021 in connection with the Plan.